 She is a member of the Professional Historians Association.

 In 2005 Helen was the first member of the Greens to be elected as a Councillor of the City of Whitehorse, and on re-election in 2008 was the first Greens Mayor of the city.
-She was re-elected for a third term in October 2012 and is Council’s representative on the Local Government Waste Management Forum, and the MAV Arts & Culture and Professional Development Committees.
-She also serves on the Heritage Steering Committee, the Visual Arts Committee, the Whitehorse Centre Feasibility Study Working Group and the Budget Reference Group; she is also chair of the Whitehorse Reconciliation Committee.
+She was re-elected for a third term in October 2012 and is Council’s representative on the Local Government Metro Waste Management Forum, and the MAV Arts & Culture and Professional Development Committees.
+She also serves on Council’s Heritage Steering Committee, the Visual Arts Committee, the Whitehorse Centre Feasibility Study Working Group and the Budget Reference Group; and was elected deputy chair of the Whitehorse Manningham Regional Library Corporation in 2013.